 Kendell Geers, RitualResist.
 Photo credit: Lydie Nesvadba.

 In collaboration with PERFORMA 17, WhiteBox is pleased to present two performances by South African artist Kendell Geers, RitualResist and WhoDoVooDuchamp?
-These will be the artist’s first solo presentations in New York since 2004.
+These will be the artist’s first solo presentations in New York.

 Notes on Ritual Resist:

 “A man and a woman engaged in the martial art of vanity.
 Neither can see the other and both struggle against their own reflection in a square mirror.
 The square is the symbol of all things in balance, the 4 elements, the 4 directions and 4 corners of the Earth, the 4 evangelists, 4 seasons and 4 noble truths.
 The instructions are simple, to keep the mirror afloat, suspended in time and space by pressure alone.
 The sides may never be grasped, the top and bottom never supported, the mirror may never be caught, held or contained.
 It floats only by the force and pressure of the two blinded, visually eclipsed bodies, both in resistance but needing the other.
 Each person depends upon the force of the other as they slowly move, trying to maintain their individual centre of gravity on the other side of the mirror, in the domain of the other.
 If either makes a false step or slips, if either loses their balance then they shall both fall and the mirror shattered.

 The palms of their open hands, arms, shoulders, breast, back, neck, head and every part of the upper body is used to support the mirror that should always be held in such a way that neither person ever sees the face of the other.
 As the hands and skin begin to sweat, so the mirror starts slipping and ever more force is required to maintain the double mirror of the slow RitualResist.
 As more pressure is demanded, the body tires and begins to groan and even more resistance and pressure is then needed to stop the mirror from falling and cracking.